 So, if you were in a car accident, the burden of proof lies with you.
 This means you must be able to show why you are entitled to compensation after your accident.
 The burden of proof also sets out how much proof you need to win your case, or how “definite” the evidence must be.

-The term “burden of proof” is heard most often in criminal cases.
-But, the burden of proof actually applies in every type of case, even traditional car accident, slip and fall case, or other personal injury claims.
+While the term “burden of proof” is heard most often in criminal cases, a person can have a burden of proof in any type of case, even traditional car accidents, slip-and-fall cases, or other types of personal injury claims.